 Overlooking the picturesque beachfront, this vast historical site consists of ruins dating back to the Middle Ages, including the relics of grand Roman villas from the 3rd century AD which housed the elites.
 Incredibly, their intricate mosaic-tiled floors sat here undisturbed for thousands of years until a farmer discovered them in 1962, and are among the world’s best-preserved.
 These impressive tiles depicting mythical gods and everyday life are not only spectacular to look at, but also offer visitors and researchers a rare glimpse into life as it once was on this small island.
 One could easily spend hours wandering through the park, enjoying the gorgeous sea views and taking a quick trip over to the adjoining lighthouse.

-Explore the Tombs of the Kings
+What to visit in Paphos: The Tombs of the Kings

 Just down the road from the Kato Paphos Archaeological Park are the Tombs of the Kings, an ancient site with a rather misleading name.
 While no kings were ever buried here, a number of aristocrats and officials were, and this collection of underground chambers carved out of the bedrock offers a unique opportunity to learn about some of the first settlers in the area.